doc-ai/tensorio/README.md

 [TensorIO Demo App for React Native](https://github.com/doc-ai/react-native-tensorio-example)

-An example application demonstrating how to use the TensorIO module in a React Native application.
+An example application demonstrating how to use the TensorIO module in a React Native application, with a MobileNet ImageNet classification model.

 ### Tools

 [TensorIO Bundler](https://github.com/doc-ai/tensorio-bundler)

-Our bundling utility for packing models into the TensorIO format.
+Our bundling utility for packaging models into the TensorIO format.
+Includes a Slack bot, Bundlebot, that helps convert checkpointed models to the TensorIO format and deploy them to device in under a minute.